walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

-# CI/CD Terraform Via Github Actions
+# CI/CD Terraform Via GitHub Actions

-I've recently had the opportunity to experiment with using Github Actions, Terraform, and AWS together.
+I've recently had the opportunity to experiment with using GitHub Actions, Terraform, and AWS together.
 I'm going to walk you through an [example repo](https://github.com/walkerab/terraform-plus-github-actions) I've built to demonstrate my findings.

 Highlights:

 - Terraform (v1.0.9)
 - State is in S3/Dynamodb (_not_ Terraform Cloud)
 - AWS
-- Github Actions
+- GitHub Actions
 - Multi-environment
 - Enhanced formatting on the `terraform plan` output
 - Branch protection